U0147

 7. 7

-If all circuits are confirmed good and BCM-D is absent from the bus, replace and program the module per manufacturer procedure.
+If wiring and power are confirmed good and the module is absent from the bus, replace and program the gateway per the manufacturer procedure.

 Related network codes